 We are back to a complete in-person MUN experience for international students traveling to Qatar and local students in Qatar.

-GMUN Application: The application forms for international schools outside Qatar and local schools in Qatar are now live.
-Application links are given below.
-Please take note of all deadlines mentioned in the application forms.
+GMUN Application: The application forms for international schools outside Qatar and local schools in Qatar will be open from April – November 2023.
 Late applications will not be accepted.

 - For local schools in Qatar, each student will be charged QAR450; so the payment for one delegation of 6 students is QAR2700